Housing Tips

 We advise you to start looking for a place to stay as soon as possible.

-Despite the housing shortage, a wide range of rooms and apartments is offered in The Hague by private individuals and organisations.
+Despite the housing shortage, a wide range of rooms and apartments are offered in The Hague by private individuals and organisations.
 The information provided on this page is meant to help you in your own research for finding accommodation in The Hague.
+Below you find some tips regarding housing in the Netherlands.

 Don’t send a deposit before you have verified the property's existence and the owner's identity.
 If you are searching from abroad, always check the address on Google Maps to make sure it is an actual residential address.
 If possible ask someone you already know to view the place on your behalf.
 Ask for more information to clarify who you are dealing with.
 Ask for proof of identity, verify it and search the internet for the person or business.

-- The cost of gas and electricity is not always included in the rent price.
+• The cost of internet, gas and electricity is not always included in the rent price.

 The rooms and apartments offered on the private market are spread all over The Hague.
-Therefore, it can be useful to take a look at the website Studying in The Hague and do your own research on the internet to learn a bit more about the different districts and of The Hague.
+Therefore, it can be useful to take a look at the website Studying in The Hague and do your own research on the internet to learn a bit more about the different districts of The Hague.
+If you are having a hard time finding suitable housing, you can also try neighbouring towns Leidschendam, Voorburg, Rijswijk and Nootdorp.

-Remember to take into account the distance from your room/apartment to the academy.
+Remember to take into account the distance from your room/apartment to the academy and the transportation costs if you are not biking to school.

 One of the most important reasons to register is that you will then receive your BSN number (personal public service number), which you need for all your administration in the Netherlands.
 This includes opening a bank account, visiting a doctor, getting health insurance, and applying for benefits.
-You should therefore insist on getting a rental contract.
+You should therefore insist on getting a rental contract or tenancy agreement.

-- Make sure both your and your landlord’s name and signature are mentioned in the contract.
+• Make sure both yours and your landlord’s name and signature are mentioned in the contract.

 Under what circumstances can you stay longer or shorter than stated in the agreement?

-It may be possible that you are eligible for receiving rent benefit/ housing allowance (in Dutch: Huurtoeslag) from the Dutch government.
-This usually depends on your financial situation.
+It may be possible that you are eligible for receiving rent benefit/housing allowance (in Dutch: Huurtoeslag) from the Dutch government.

 The best way to find out whether you are entitled to an allowance is the calculation tool on the website of the Dutch Tax Administration.